IyesGames/iyes_progress/README.md

 in-game state when everything is done.

-However, this crate is general, and could also be used for any number of other things, even things like cooldowns and animations (especially when used with [`iyes_loopless`] to easily have many state types).
+However, this crate is general, and could also be used for any number of other things, even things like cooldowns and animations, however you may not currently track progress for more than one state at the same time (see #20).

 Works with either legacy Bevy states (default) or [`iyes_loopless`] (via optional cargo feature).